 This Cranberry Fireball Sauce is made with just three simple ingredients!
 It features tangy cranberries, fireball whiskey with a kick, and sweet honey syrup.
 Not only does it use up that leftover cranberry sauce, but it’s dairy-free and vegetarian!

 Looking for more Holiday season recipes?
-Try these!
-Stuffing Without Celery, Biscoff Sweet Potato Casserole, Mashed Potato Squash.
+Try these our Stuffing Without Celery, Biscoff Sweet Potato Casserole, Mashed Potato Squash or check out These Limited-time Trader Joe's Buys That Make The Perfect Heat & Serve 4-Person Thanksgiving Dinner For Less Than $50 for a small version.

 Step One: Add everything to a medium saucepan and bring to a boil over medium-high heat.
+Reduce heat to low to bring it to a simmer.
 While stirring constantly, boil for 10 minutes on medium heat until slightly thickened.

 Quick Facts and Common Questions